 The College recognizes its students as responsible and capable adults and citizens preparing for a career.
-Students are, therefore, expected to conduct themselves appropriately during their education process in accordance of what will be expected of them upon graduation and entering the workforce.
+Students are expected to conduct themselves in a professional manner.
 The Student Code of Conduct applies to all students and student organizations endorsed by STC.
 It shall apply to all student conduct that occurs on a campus and/or an event sponsored by the College, inclusive of externships and clinical sites.
 At the discretion of the Executive Director and/or the Director of Education or his or her designee, the policy shall also apply to off-campus student conduct when the conduct, as alleged, adversely affects a substantial college interest and potentially violates a campus policy.

 Any student found to have committed the following misconduct may be subject to disciplinary sanctions as outlined in this policy.
-This list is not all-inclusive but does include categories of misconduct as defined by the College.
+This list is not all-inclusive but does include categories of misconduct as defined by the College..

-- All forms of dishonesty including cheating, plagiarism, forgery, and intent to defraud through alteration or falsification, or misuse of College documents; - Furnishing false information to any College official, faculty member or office; - Theft, deliberate destruction, damage, misuse, or abuse of College property or the property of private individuals associated with the College; - Inappropriate or profane behavior that causes a disruption of teaching, research, administration, disciplinary proceedings, or other College activities; - The use of alcoholic beverages or controlled substances on College property or clinical or externship sites, including the purchase, consumption or possession or sale of such items; - The use of any tobacco products in College buildings and eating or drinking in hallways, classrooms or any area, other than those designated for such purpose; - Failure to comply with College officials acting within the scope of their employment responsibilities; - Bringing animals onto College property.
+- All forms of dishonesty including cheating, plagiarism, forgery, and intent to defraud through alteration or falsification, or misuse of College documents; - Furnishing false information to any College official, faculty member or office; - Theft, deliberate destruction, damage, misuse, or abuse of College property or the property of private individuals associated with the College;

+- Inappropriate or profane behavior that causes a disruption of teaching, research, administration, disciplinary proceedings, or other College activities; - The use of alcoholic beverages or controlled substances on College property or clinical/ externship sites, including the purchase, consumption or possession or sale of such items; - The use of any tobacco products in College buildings and eating or drinking in hallways, classrooms or any area, other than those designated for such purpose; - Failure to comply with College officials acting within the scope of their employment responsibilities; - Bringing animals onto College property.
 No animals are allowed on the premises unless they are assisting the physically impaired or are being used as classroom subjects; - Bringing children into College teaching areas.
-The College does not provide childcare facilities and cannot be responsible for their health, safety or security; - Failure to comply with all emergency evacuation procedures, disregarding safety practices, tampering with fire protection equipment, or violation of any other health and safety rules or regulations;

-- Failure to comply with any regulation not contained within official College publications but announced as administrative policy by a College official or other person authorized by the Executive Director of the campus; - Bringing dangerous items such as explosives, firearms, chemical or biological agents, other weapons, whether concealed or exposed onto College property; - Violence or threats of violence towards persons or property of students, faculty, staff or the College; - Inappropriate use of social media that negatively impacts the College, its staff or students; - Improper use of e-mail and internet access; and - Failure to comply with federal software and piracy statutes forbidding the copying of licensed computer programs.
+The College does not provide childcare facilities and cannot be responsible for their health, safety or security; - Failure to comply with all emergency evacuation procedures, disregarding safety practices, tampering with fire protection equipment, or violation of any other health and safety rules or regulations; - Failure to comply with any regulation not contained within official College publications but announced as administrative policy by a College official or other person authorized by the Executive Director of the campus; - Bringing dangerous items such as explosives, firearms, chemical or biological agents, other weapons, whether concealed or exposed onto College property; - Violence or threats of violence towards persons or property of students, faculty, staff or the College; - Inappropriate use of social media that negatively impacts the College, its staff or students; - Improper use of e-mail and internet access; and - Failure to comply with federal software and piracy statutes forbidding the copying of licensed computer programs. - Failure to comply with the student dress code.

 Students are subject to federal, state, and local laws as well as the regulations of the College.
-The breach or violation of any of these College regulations may result in a written warning and may produce disciplinary action up to and including suspension or dismissal from the College.
+The breach or violation of any of these College regulations may result in disciplinary action up to and including suspension or dismissal from the College.
 Students who are dismissed for violations of the student code of conduct may not be eligible for re-admission.